-The proposed Project will interconnect to an existing 12.5 kV ComEd feeder on the distribution system, that is directly adjacent to the Project.
-The utility will install approximately 150' of 12.5kV line extension along with multiple poles for metering and pole-top equipment.
+The proposed Project will interconnect to an existing 12.5 kV ComEd feeder on the distribution system.
+The utility will install approximately 2,850' of 12.5kV line extension along with multiple poles for metering and pole-top equipment.
 A copy of the redacted System Impact Study demonstrating that the Project filed required interconnection service applications with ComED and is in the interconnection que is included as Appendix N.